C++23: deducing “this” into Rust traits

 };

-The answer are that these are the qualifiers of the implicit this.
+The answer is that these are the qualifiers of the implicit this.
 If the instance itself is const or an r-value (for example, it’s a temporary that was just returned from another function by value), the name resolution chooses the function with the best matching qualifier.
 If you assume that this is a real parameter, it makes perfect sense why the overloads are allowed – the parameter lists are all different.

-Ok, one more example.
+One more example.
 In order to make C++ more functional, you can #include <functional>.
 You then get a bunch of great features, like partial application:

 #include <functional>